la-ldaf/ldaf-site/docs/decisions/uswds.md

 ## Decision and Evaluation Criteria

-In constrast to the wide net our engineering team cast when considering potential front-end frameworks, the only design system option given heavy consideration was USWDS.
+In contrast to the wide net our engineering team cast when considering potential front-end frameworks, the only design system option given heavy consideration was USWDS.
 Among the five [design principles](https://designsystem.digital.gov/design-principles/) detailed by USWDS, there's two that were given a higher degree of consideration in making and validating our decision to use it: continuity and accessibility.

 ### Continuity

 A reasonable analogy to make here is [Bootstrap](https://getbootstrap.com/).
 Much as Bootstrap was once the de facto CSS framework used by countless websites, USWDS has positioned itself as the go-to styling and design solution for federal government websites.
-Whereas Bootstrap was maligned over time for its relatively rigid appearance, resulting in a profliferation of visually homogenous sites, we consider that same characteristic less of a negative for USWDS.
+Whereas Bootstrap was maligned over time for its relatively rigid appearance, resulting in a proliferation of visually homogenous sites, we consider that same characteristic less of a negative for USWDS.
 One USWDS design principle is to [promote continuity](https://designsystem.digital.gov/design-principles/#promote-continuity-2), detailed with the broader goal to "minimize disruption, and provide a consistent experience throughout services; over time; and across agencies, platforms, and devices."
 Using USWDS places LDAF's site within a visual identity many will already be implicitly familiar with via interactions on other modern US government websites.

 Another angle to view continuity is internally, as many of our engineers and designers have experience working with USWDS.
 Beginning to build with familiar tooling has a few notable advantages: